nostrumbiodiscovery/pele_platform/docs/_sources/index.rst.txt

 ===========================================

-Pele platform is a python module to automatically launch PELE, AdaptivePELE and FragPELE.
-We will support  MSMPELE in next releases.
+Pele platform is a python module to automatically launch PELE, Adaptive-PELE, Frag-PELE (beta-testing) and PPI-PELE (beta-testing).
 It is built as a python layer on top of all PELE functionalities that can be used as a backend for a potential future GUI.